wolfSSL/osp/qt/README.md

-# wolfSSL Supoort for Qt 5.12
+# wolfSSL Support for Qt 5.12
 ## Building
 Requirements:
 * Linux environment - this version was tested on Ubuntu 18.04.3 LTS (GNU/Linux 4.15.0-62-generic x86\_64)